scottcolfer/scottcolfer.github.io/_posts/2021-08-09-gds-phases-product-lifecycle.md

 Let's say we’re a large organisation.
 We’re looking at 50-60 digital products in varying stages of development.
 We think they’re all valuable.
 We’d love to pursue them all, and more.
 But we don’t have infinite people.
 We don’t have infinite time.
 We don’t have infinite money.
 We have to make hard decisions about where to invest tax payers’ money.
 And we need to invest in the things most likely to succeed.
 From this perspective, the product lifecycle provides a series of investment decisions: is this single opportunity worth pursuing in the context of all our other opportunities, given that constraints mean we can’t pursue them all?
 And if it is worth pursuing, can we help it connect with other opportunities where there are chances to learn and share from each other?

 In UK Government, it’s a critical part of a Product Manager’s role to lead the team to these decisions.
 It’s the reality of the ‘product lifecycle’ essential skill.
 There will be Senior Product Managers and Lead Product Managers (depending on the size and maturity of an organisation) whose role it is to support with assessment of opportunities in the broader context of the space in which an individual product sits.
 We should support, empower and require product teams to engage with these investment decisions at critical points of the product lifecycle.
+In an ideal world, assessments are just a place for teams to share these decisions and check their thinking with supportive peers.